Hungnam evacuation: Planning

 In deciding how to evacuate his forces and still successfully defend his perimeter, Almond considered two alternatives.
 He could place all divisions on the perimeter and then withdraw portions of each simultaneously, or he could pull out one division at a time and spread his remaining forces to cover the vacated sector on a shorter front.
 Since some units were more battle worn than others, especially the 1st Marine Division, he elected the latter method and intended to ship the Marines first.
 They were to be followed by the 7th Division, then the 3rd Division.
 Almond planned to phase out ROK I Corps, X Corps' support units, bulk supplies and heavy equipment simultaneously with the US Army divisions.
 This was to be done carefully enough to keep a proper balance between combat and support troops and to ensure adequate logistical support.
 To maintain this balance yet guarantee that the evacuation proceeded as rapidly as possible, he established three points of control.
 From X Corps headquarters, his G-3 and G-4 together guided the dispatch of units to the beach.
-To supervise the actual loading of troops and materiel at water's edge, he organized a control group under Col. Edward H. Forney, a Marine officer serving as Almond's deputy chief of staff.
-Under Colonel Forney's direction, the 2nd Engineer Special Brigade was to operate dock facilities, a reinforced Marine shore party company was to operate the LST and small craft beaches and control the lighterage for ships to be loaded in the harbor anchorages, and some five thousand Korean civilians were to work as stevedores.
-On the Navy's end of the out-loading procedure, Admiral Doyle, through a control unit aboard his flagship USS Mount McKinley, was to coordinate all shipments, assign anchorages, and issue docking and sailing instructions.
+To supervise the actual loading of troops and materiel at water's edge, he organized a control group under Colonel Edward H. Forney, a Marine officer serving as Almond's deputy chief of staff.
+Under Forney's direction, the 2nd Engineer Special Brigade was to operate dock facilities, a reinforced Marine shore party company was to operate the LST and small craft beaches and control the lighterage for ships to be loaded in the harbor anchorages, and some five thousand Korean civilians were to work as stevedores.
+On the Navy's end of the out-loading procedure, Doyle, through a control unit aboard his flagship USS Mount McKinley, was to coordinate all shipments, assign anchorages, and issue docking and sailing instructions.
 Direct liaison was established between Almond's control group ashore and Doyle's control group at sea to match outgoing troops, supplies, and equipment with available ships.
-Almond also dispatched a control group under Lt.
-Col. Arthur M. Murray from Corps' headquarters to Pusan to receive troops, supplies, and equipment arriving by sea and air and to move them as rapidly as possible to assembly areas.
+Almond also dispatched a control group under Lieutenant colonel Arthur M. Murray from Corps' headquarters to Pusan to receive troops, supplies, and equipment arriving by sea and air and to move them as rapidly as possible to assembly areas.
 Including the troops and materiel outloaded at Wonsan and Songjin, Almond needed shipping space for 105,000 troops, 18,422 vehicles, and some 350,000 tons of bulk cargo.
-Although Admiral Doyle commanded a transport group of over 125 ships, some would have to make more than one trip to meet Almond's needs.
+Although Doyle commanded a transport group of over 125 ships, some would have to make more than one trip to meet Almond's needs.
 The Far East Air Forces’ Combat Cargo Command flying out of Yonpo Airfield was to fulfill airlift requirements.
 Tactical air support during the evacuation would be a Navy and Marine responsibility, the Fifth Air Force fighters previously located in northeastern Korea having flown out to Pusan on 3 December.
 The 1st Marine Air Wing, based at Yonpo and aboard escort carriers, was to devote its full effort to supporting the corps operation.
-In addition, Admiral Doyle was to arrange both naval air and naval gunfire support.
+In addition, Doyle was to arrange both naval air and naval gunfire support.
 Reinforced by ships supplied by Admiral Arthur Dewey Struble, the Seventh Fleet commander, Doyle eventually was able to employ seven carriers in throwing a canopy of aircraft over the Corps area and to deploy one battleship, two cruisers, seven destroyers, and three rocket ships in a maneuver area reaching 10 mi north and south of Hungnam to answer Almond’s requests for gunfire support.